article-detail-page

 With the WELCH ALLYN SPOT Vision Screener - an easy-to-use instrument-based vision screener.

-Vision screening is crucial for early detection and prevention of vision loss in young children.
-Failing to detect and treat vision disorders in children may lead to partial or full blindness and may result in issues with child development, academic achievement, self-esteem, social-emotional behavior and juvenile delinquency.1 Based on these severe risks, many states require vision screening to be performed in schools to help identify students who need vision correction.
+Vision screening is crucial for for detecting refractive errors before they lead to potential vision impairment.
+Failing to detect and treat vision disorders in children may lead to partial or full blindness and may result in issues with child development, academic achievement, self-esteem, social-emotional behavior and juvenile delinquency.
+Based on these severe risks, many states require vision screening to be performed in schools to help identify students who need vision correction.

 Key Business Outcomes

-PCS requires students to meet state guidelines for vision screening.
-This policy mandates vision checks in all students in kindergarten, first, third, and sixth grades.
+Pinellas County Schools (PCS) requires students to have a vision check so they are able to meet the Florida state guidelines for vision screening, which mandate a vision check for all students in kindergarten, first, third, and sixth grades.
+This policy mandates vision checks in all students in kindergarten, first, third and sixth grades.

 With a large student population, PCS needed a way to perform annual vision screening exams quickly and effectively, and to refer students who needed a full eye exam.
 A large percentage of students in PCS’ district were covered by Medicaid, which meant PCS wanted to ensure students who were referred had the means to be seen by an eye care specialist and receive glasses, if necessary.